 If you love sweets, which do you think would be a better option: practicing and developing willpower by keeping a bag of candies in the house but only allowing yourself to eat one a day, or not bringing candy into the house at all to avoid expending your willpower reserves?
 While this podcast is about marketing rather than dieting, this is a perfect analogy for social media in terms of having apps on our phones and constant easy access.
 In today’s episode, Gavin McGarry and I take differing stances on this question as part of a conversation that covers social media, various types of groups, the differences between generations, the future of augmented reality, and much more.

+Having a hundred thousand engaged followers on Twitter is far more than just an internet status symbol.
+It can open innumerable doors, both professionally and personally.
+Investing time, effort, and energy into creating such a following is in fact an investment in your own success.
+It can lead to career opportunities, fundraising success, and even the chance to go on all-expenses-paid trips!
+The question, though, is how you develop a large and engaged following.
 Ben Landis and Michael Tetro (who just goes by Tetro) are the founders of Fanbase, a social media technology platform that helps brands and celebrities to massively expand their reach.
 I’ve used the tool myself and have seen a dramatic increase in my followers, as I’ll explain on the show!
 Fanbase came about after Ben grew his personal Twitter from 150 followers all the way up to 1.5 million over the course of two years.
 Together, they’ve helped more than 600 clients gain more than 40 million real followers, and they’re here today to share their advice and strategies with you.

+We all know the negative stereotype of people who use their social media accounts to share pictures of their dinners.
+Boring, right?
+Well, believe it or not, that’s exactly the right thing to do sometimes.
+That isn’t to say that your professional social media accounts should focus solely on your meals, but now and then your audience likes to see behind the curtain and get to know who you really are.
 Today’s guest, Kim Garst, is one of the world’s most retweeted people among digital marketers, and her site, kimgarst.com, is one of the top social media resources.
 She’s also a renowned marketing strategist and the bestselling author of Will the Real You Please Stand Up: Show Up, Be Authentic, and Prosper in Social Media.
 In our chat, Kim discusses the path she took to become the powerful influencer she is today.